SonnyK33/obsidian/Molecules/2023 Trades.md

 Eurodollar market is pricing in a 1.1% probability of rates being above 5% by December.
 That is, it's pricing in a 99% chance of a recession, since that's the only realistic scenario where the Fed will be cutting.
 The market doesn't believe in this higher for longer scenario.
 This should be a good tail hedge.
 Short term yields are still pricing in cuts this year, depsite the Fed's repeated warnings.
 5 year treasuries may have the most downside here, if market prices in higher for longer rates.

 Decompression starting to look more interesting.
 More specific catalysts in CCC's and not being paid to take BB or single-B risk.
 Decompression in long skew which seems like the right way to be positioned, given the market is expecting a soft landing.

+Margins are starting to decrease and growth is accelerating to the downside.
+The story is now for non-technology companies.
+80% of industry groups are seeing cost growth in excess of sales growth.
+When earnings growth starts to go negative, the Fed is normally cutting.
+Higher rates are an additional headwind.

+The industry groups that the biggest margin downside (per Mike Wilson) are autos, energy, and capital goods.